aws-samples/generative-ai-cdk-constructs-samples/samples/contract-compliance-analysis/back-end/README.md

 By default, the application uses Anthropic Claude 3 Haiku v1.
 Here are steps explaining how to update the model to use.
 For this example, we will use [Amazon Nova Pro v1](https://aws.amazon.com/blogs/aws/introducing-amazon-nova-frontier-intelligence-and-industry-leading-price-performance/):

 - Open the [app_properties.yaml](./app_properties.yaml) file and update the field ```claude_model_id``` to use the model you selected.
 In this case, we update the field to ```us.amazon.nova-pro-v1:0```.
 Replace it with the model id you want to use.
 The list of model ids available through Amazon Bedrock is available in the [documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html).
 Ensure the model you are selecting is enabled in the console (Amazon Bedrock -> Model access) and available in your region.
+In case of using a predefined Inference Profile to use a model in a cross-region fashion, consult [documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/inference-profiles-support.html) of all regions that needs to have model access enabled.
 - Depending on the model selected, you might need to update some hardcoded values regarding the max number of new tokens generated.
 For instance, Amazon Nova Pro v1 supports 5000 output tokens, which doesn't require any modifications.
 However, some models might have a max output tokens of 3000, which requires some changes in the sample.
 Update the following lines if required:
     - In file [fn-preprocess-contract/index.py](./stack/sfn/preprocessing/fn-preprocess-contract/index.py), update line 96 to change the chunks size to a value smaller than the max tokens output for your model, as well as line 107 to match your model's max output tokens.
     - In file [scripts/utils/llm.py](./scripts/utils/llm.py), update the max tokens output line 28.